Ann Beach

 Ann Beach (7 June 1938 – 9 March 2017) was a British actress.
 She is perhaps best remembered for her supporting role as Sonia Barrett, the quirky next-door neighbour on the comedy Fresh Fields, starring Julia McKenzie and Anton Rodgers.

 Career

-She won a scholarship to RADA at the age of 16.
-After leaving, she went on tour with Frankie Howerd in Hotel Paradiso, and then came to London in the title role of Emlyn Williams's Beth.
-This was not a success, but she was soon busily engaged in television work, until she went back to the stage in the Theatre Workshop company at the Theatre Royal Stratford East.
-Among the parts she created there were Rosie in Fings Ain't Wot They Used T'Be (1960), and Miss Gilchrist in The Hostage.
-She then created the role of Barbara in Billy Liar at the Cambridge Theatre in September 1960.
+Beach won a scholarship to RADA at the age of 16.
+After leaving, she toured with Frankie Howerd in Hotel Paradiso, and then came to London in the title role of Emlyn Williams's Beth.
+This was not a success, but she was soon busily engaged in television work, until she returned to the stage in the Theatre Workshop company at the Theatre Royal Stratford East.
+Among the parts she played there were Rosie in Fings Ain't Wot They Used T'Be (1960), and Miss Gilchrist in The Hostage.
+She then played Barbara in Billy Liar at the Cambridge Theatre in September 1960.
 She was also a member of the BBC's Radio Drama Company.